William Marshal, 2nd Earl of Pembroke: Death and burial

 William died on 6 April 1231.
 Matthew Paris recorded that Hubert de Burgh, Justiciar of England, was later accused of poisoning William, but there are no other sources to support this.
 He was buried on 15 April in the Temple Church in London, next to his father, where his effigy may still be seen.

 Legacy

 William was responsible for the commissioning of L'Histoire de Guillaume le Mareschal, the first known biography of a medieval knight, in order to record his father's extraordinary career.
 Based on oral and written testimony, it was completed in 1226.

 As William had no surviving children, his titles passed to his younger brother Richard Marshal, 3rd Earl of Pembroke.
-His lack of male heirs was credited to a curse bestowed upon the family by the Bishop of Ferns, Ailbe Ua Maíl Mhuaidh.
-All of William's brothers inherited the title successively, but as the Bishop predicted, none had children and the male line of the family died out on the death of Anselm Marshal in 1245.
+His lack of male heirs was credited to a curse bestowed upon the family by the Bishop of Ferns, Ailbe Ua Maíl Mhuaidh according to Matthew Paris.
+All of William's brothers inherited the title successively, but none had children and the male line of the family died out on the death of Anselm Marshal in 1245.